Frost triumphs at Sandown on Greaneteen

 And mum was the word in the Becher Chase, a trial for the National, as Snow Leopardess claimed victory by a nose from Hill Sixteen.

-The nine-year-old winner is back racing after having a foal during a two-year break from the track until November 2019.
+The nine-year-old winner, ridden by Aidan Coleman for trainer Charlie Longsdon, is back racing after having a foal during a two-year break from the track until November 2019 and is the first mare to win the contest.

 In Ireland, trainer Gordon Elliott had seven winners from the eight races at Navan.